Deep Probabilistic Supervision for Image Classification: Methodology

 \section{Methodology}

-As discussed in Section \ref{sec:intro}, a network trained exclusively on hard targets is hardly encouraged to learn meaningful inter-class relationships or account for sample-specific ambiguities.
-To address this, we frame the training process as Recursive Bayesian Estimation, with the goal of approximating the true latent target distributions.
-Rather than viewing the network as a static generator of fixed predictions, we treat it as a noisy sensor observing the external dataset.
-By recursively integrating these noisy signals, we aim to construct stable target distributions that capture both class relationships and sample-specific information, thereby improving generalization and reducing overconfidence.
-The proposed method, Bayesian Self-Distillation (BSD), is summarized in Algorithm \ref{algo:refine_labels}.
+As discussed in Section \ref{sec:intro}, a network trained exclusively on hard targets is not incentivized to learn meaningful inter-class relationships or account for sample-specific ambiguities.
+To address this, and explicitly model uncertainty in target distributions, we frame the training process as Recursive Bayesian Estimation~\citep{singhal1988training}.
+Rather than viewing the network as a static generator of fixed predictions, we treat it as a sensor observing the external dataset under the stochastic dynamics of training, and aim to construct stable target distributions by recursively integrating predictions for improved generalization and reduced overconfidence.
+The proposed method, Deep Probabilistic Supervision (DPS), is summarized in Algorithm \ref{algo:refine_labels}.